P3ntest/rug-graphics-competition/README.md

 ## Final Product

-The following GIF showcases the real-time rendered screen space reflections effect in action:
+The following GIF showcases the real-time rendered screen space reflections effect on a water surface in action:

 ![Recording of the finished project](screenshots/recording.gif)